lmapii/practical-zephyr/03_devicetree_semantics/readme.md

   # --snip--
 ```

-Thus, _status_ is simply a property of type `string` with pre-defined values that can be assigned in the devicetree.
-It indicates the operational status of a device, which we'll see in action the practical example in the next chapter.
+`status` therefore is simply a property of type `string` with pre-defined values that can be assigned in the devicetree.
+It indicates the operational status of a device, which we'll see in action the practical example in the next article.
+You can, however, imagine that a device with the status "disabled" won't be functioning.

-While going through binding files may seem tedious, the include tree depth is usually quite small, and once you know the base bindings such as `base.yaml`, it typically comes down to a handfull of files.
-There is, however, no "flattened" output file like `build/zephyr/zephyr.dts`, and therefore it is always necessary to walk through the bindings.
-We'll have a quick look at [Nordic's][nordicsemi] plugin for _Visual Studio Code_ in a later chapter, but thus far you'll always need to look at the source files.
+While going through binding files may seem tedious, the include tree depth for bindings is usually quite limited, and once you know about the base bindings such as `base.yaml`, it typically comes down to a handful of files.
+There is, however, no conveniently "flattened" output file like `build/zephyr/zephyr.dts`, and therefore it is always necessary to walk through the bindings.
+We'll have a quick look at [Nordic's][nordicsemi] plugin for _Visual Studio Code_ in the next article, but thus far you'll always need to look at the source files.
 The following shows the include tree of `nordic,nrf-uarte.yaml` at the time of writing:

 ```
 nordic,nrf-uarte.yaml